CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Results and discussion

 \subsubsection{BBHOP flare characteristics against synchrotron peak frequency}

 In Fig. \ref{fig_LogLE_v_SourceAVG_flare_TOP}, we show the duty cycle, source-averaged average rise and fall times (i.e., half of flare duration on average), source-averaged global amplitude, and source-averaged average local amplitudes of the prominent BBHOP flares against synchrotron peak frequency.
 In Appendix \ref{appendix_distr_of_ALL_flares} we show these plots using all BBHOP flares (see Fig. \ref{fig_LogLE_v_SourceAVG_flare_ALL}).
+The main trends and results are identical between Figs. \ref{fig_LogLE_v_SourceAVG_flare_TOP} and \ref{fig_LogLE_v_SourceAVG_flare_ALL}.

 Regarding BBHOP duty cycles, as seen in Fig. \ref{fig_LogLE_v_SourceAVG_flare_TOP} (i and ii), while a peak at $\nu_\mathrm{sy} \sim 10^{13}$~Hz may be present for duty cycle against $\nu_\mathrm{sy}$, this cannot be confirmed.
 This is because the duty cycle is mostly flat, albeit very weakly dropping, as $\nu_\mathrm{sy}$ increases (for BLLs $\tau=-0.07$ at $>$3$\sigma$).
 This almost flat behavior is similar to that of the BB95 fraction against $\nu_\mathrm{sy}$ in Fig. \ref{fig_critically_bright_BB_frac_TOP} (see Sect. \ref{sec_results_critically_bright_BB}).
 Interestingly, the duty cycle of all BBHOP flares (Fig. \ref{fig_LogLE_v_SourceAVG_flare_ALL} panels i and ii) shows a clearer drop with increasing $\nu_\mathrm{sy}$ (for BLLs $\tau=-0.18$ at $>$3$\sigma$).
-Such a decreasing trend would generally agree with \cite{Paliya2017_duty_cycle_vs_nu} who monitored the intranight optical variability of 17 blazars, and found that LSPs are more variable and show higher duty cycles than ISPs and HSPs.
+Such a decreasing trend would generally agree with \cite{Paliya2017_duty_cycle_vs_nu}, who monitored the intranight optical variability of 17 blazars and found that LSPs are more variable and show higher duty cycles than ISPs and HSPs.
 Nonetheless, we cannot confidently claim a clear decreasing trend in duty cycle against $\nu_\mathrm{sy}$.

 From Fig. \ref{fig_LogLE_v_SourceAVG_flare_TOP} (iii and iv), we see that the average rise and fall times for prominent flares is smallest at $\nu_\mathrm{sy} \sim 10^{13}$~Hz with a clear increasing trend toward higher $\nu_\mathrm{sy}$ (for BLLs $\tau=+0.17$ at $>$3$\sigma$).
 This agrees with the argument presented in Sect. \ref{sec_results_variability_vs_nu}, since probing lower energies than the synchrotron peak frequency means observing particles which have longer cooling times.
 Additionally, the flaring timescales for FSRQs and BLLs are on average comparable (regardless of $\nu_\mathrm{sy}$), which is similar to their behavior in the radio band (e.g., \citealt{Hovatta2007_radio_longerm_var_analysis}).